How to Write Great Character Descriptions (with Examples)

 What is a Character Description?

 When you first meet a character in a screenplay, a brief description tells the reader how they should picture that person in their mind.

 Where are they going?

 Film and television are visual mediums, but they always start on a blank screenplay page.
 Writers have to imagine who these characters are, and then actors and directors help those people come to life.

-There are funny character descriptions, sad character descriptions, and even action-packed, amazing character descriptions.
-But the best character descriptions get the point across, without being too elaborate.
+There are funny descriptions, sad ones, and even action-packed, amazing descriptions.
+But the best versions of this get the point across, without being too elaborate.

 Screenwriting is all about "economy on the page".
-Character descriptions need to give us an accurate mental image of the person, while also not taking us out of the story.
+So when describing your character you need to give us an accurate mental image of the person, while also not taking us out of the story.